joshHug/LeidenITP/assignments/assignment4.md

 ## Dry code (Don't repeat yourself)

-During this assignment it is important to write *dry* code.
+During this assignment, it is important to write *dry* code.
 This means that everything should only be defined once and no code should be repeated.
-This is more elaborated than it sounds.
-For example, if you have an `if` `else` control-flow and both contain a few lines of similar code then it is not *dry*.
-This could be solved by removing the similar code outside the `if` `else` control-flow or write a function that execute the same code and call in both statements the new function.
+This is more elaborate than it sounds.
+For example, if you have an `if` `else` control flow and both contain a few lines of similar code then it is not *dry*.
+This could be solved by removing the similar code outside the `if` `else` control flow or by writing a function that executes the same code and calls in both statements the new function.
 Old code could look like this:
 ```python
 if check_first_name(name):
    name = name.lower()